mmondics/aiops-z/README.md

 56. **Select the Container Platform Dashboard option.**

-    On the default Container Platform Dashboard, we have views of all the clusters Turbonomic is managing and the top namespaces and services by resource usage, along with any actions correlated with entities within those namespaces.
+    On the default Container Platform Dashboard, you have views of all the clusters Turbonomic is managing and the top namespaces and services by resource usage, along with any actions correlated with entities within those namespaces.

     ![turbo-container-dashboard](https://raw.githubusercontent.com/mmondics/media/main/images/turbo-container-dashboard.png)

-    We've reached the end of the Turbonomic Platform mini tour.
+    You've reached the end of the Turbonomic Platform mini tour.
 If you'd like more details about any of these capabilities, there is much* more information included in the "Getting Started" pages of the [Turbonomic documentation](https://www.ibm.com/docs/en/tarm/8.10.3?topic=documentation-getting-started).

-    Next, we'll learn about what kinds of actions Turbonomic can generate against an OpenShift on IBM Z cluster.
+    Next, you'll learn about what kinds of actions Turbonomic can generate against an OpenShift on IBM Z cluster.

 ### Turbonomic Actions